jeroentvb/wind-scrape/README.md

 Use with caution and for *personal* use only!

 ### Note
 If you are going to use this package in a project I highly recommend implementing writing the scraped data to a file, and using this file if a website has been scraped within a certain amount of time.
 This avoids spamming a website with unnecessary requests.

+Getting data from windguru doesn't seem to work on windows as the package used to scrape windguru ([Nightmare](https://github.com/segmentio/nightmare)) doesn't seem to work.

 # Wind scrape
 This package can scrape wind forecast from windfinder superforecast and windguru.